Christian-Irvine/Christian-Irvine/README.md

 - 👋 Hi, I’m @Christian-Irvine
-- 👀 I’m interested in being awesome
+- 👀 I’m interested in game development
 - 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate on nothing much
-- 📫 How to reach me with long arms

 <!---
 Christian-Irvine/Christian-Irvine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.